In this article, Sujjawal Ahmad looks at the view of God presented in the Classical Ismaili Philosophy.

 It is thus a radical error to seek to explain God in rational terms, not simply because of the limitations of the human mind but also because any natural idea we form about God is bound to be flawed, and therefore, to worship God with such an understanding is a mere idolatry and entails polytheism.

 “Nor can it be true tawḥīd to ascribe creaturely qualities to God.
 On the contrary, that is anthropomorphism.”

 -Sayyidina Nasir khusrau , [Kitāb-i Jāmiʿ al-ḥikmatayn, trans Ormsby 67]

-For Ismaili thinkers, God can also not be described with the attributes of His creatures.
-It is not true for us to ascribe God attributes that are characteristic of those things that exist because of His Command.
-It is not proper for us to ascribe Him any quality that belongs to his creatures.
+For Ismaili thinkers, it is thus, not true for us to ascribe God attributes that are characteristic of those things that exist because of His Command.
+It is not proper for us to ascribe Him any quality that belongs to His creatures.
 All attributes and qualities that human mind can think of, exist due to His Divine Will; and to associate with Him anything that human mind can think of, according to Nāsir Khusrāu, is to associate with Him a lie.

 “The concept of a ‘Personal God’ interfering with natural events, or being ‘an independent cause of natural events’, makes God a natural object beside others, an object among others, a being among beings, maybe the highest, but nevertheless a being.
 This indeed is not only the destruction of the physical system but even more the destruction of any meaningful idea of God.”

 -Paul Tillich, Theology and Culture (New York and Oxford,) 1964, P.129